lee-ust/Animal-Plant-status-recorder/README.md

    or

-   copy and paste the following command to your cmd and run it : cd (where the program is stored) python "animal-plants status recording program.py"
+   copy and paste the following command (replace the bracket to where your program is stored) to your cmd and run it :

+   cd (where the program is stored) python "animal-plants status recording program.py"